Uploading binary data in ITK#

 • Sustainability

-Contributors to the ITK upload their data through an a simple web app that utilizes an easy-to-use, permissionless, free service, web3.storage.
+Contributors to the ITK upload their data through a simple web app that utilizes an easy-to-use, permissionless, free service, web3.storage.

-Data used in the ITK Git repository is periodically tracked in a dedicated Datalad repository, the ITKData Datalad repository. and stored across redundant locations so it can be retrieved from any of the following:
+Data used in the ITK Git repository is periodically tracked in a dedicated DataLad repository, the ITKData DataLad repository. and stored across redundant locations so it can be retrieved from any of the following:

 ITK testing data figure

 See also our Data guide for more information.
-If you just want to browse and download the ITK testing images, see the ITKData Datalad repository.
+If you just want to browse and download the ITK testing images, see the ITKData DataLad repository.

-Adding images as input to ITK sources#
+Adding images as input to ITK sources

 ITK examples and ITK class tests (see Section 9.4 of the ITK Software Guide) rely on input and baseline images (or data in general) to demonstrate and check the features of a given class.
 Hence, when developing an ITK example or test, images will need to be added to the Git repository.